 Herron Classical Schools is excited to announce the addition of a Kindergarten through 8th grade school to our community!
 We opened our doors to Kindergarten through 2nd graders in August of 2021 on the north lot of Herron High School.
 This will be a temporary location for up to the first two years as we prepare our permanent building.

-Herron Preparatory Academy is led by the same committed individuals who founded and built Herron and Riverside High Schools.
-We extend the success of our classical, liberal arts curriculum to prepare students for high school, with a mission to serve an intentionally diverse population.
+Herron Preparatory Academy is led by the same committed individuals who founded and built Herron and Herron-Riverside High Schools.
+We will extend the success of our classical, liberal arts curriculum to prepare students for high school, with a mission to serve an intentionally diverse population.

 Tenika Holden-Flynn is a professional educator with more than 15 years of experience.
 She began her career as a high school social studies teacher in Prince George’s County, Maryland, and has served as a school leader for elementary, middle, high schools, and adult education programs.
 Dr. Holden-Flynn focused on increasing students English language arts and math proficiency rates by maximizing instructional time and providing strategic intervention.

 Dr. Holden-Flynn’s efforts have led students at the elementary, middle and high school levels to increase their grade level proficiency by two years in one academic school year.
 She attributes her success to building strong relationships with students, staff, parents and community partners.